Skip to content

 Reinforce the Communication

-When you’ve chosen a functional phrase to teach the student, it’s important to reinforce the phrase each and every time the student uses it INSTEAD of engaging in negative behaviour.
-If we’ve determined that the function of the behaviour is such a powerful motivator, then that’s exactly what we should use to reinforce the communication!
+When you’ve chosen a functional phrase to teach the student, it’s important to reinforce the phrase each and every time the student uses it INSTEAD of engaging in negative behavior.
+If we’ve determined that the function of the behavior is such a powerful motivator, then that’s exactly what we should use to reinforce the communication!
 If the child wants escape, teach the child to ask for escape and then reinforce with…ESCAPE!
 If the child wants attention, teach the child to ask for attention and then reinforce with….ATTENTION!

 Steps to Teaching Functional Communication